redis-stack/redis-stack-docs/docs/stack/_index.md

 There are three distinct Redis Stack packages to choose from:

-* **Redis Stack Server**:  This packages contains Redis OSS and module extensions only.
-It does *not* contain Redis Insight, the developer desktop application.
+* **Redis Stack Server**:  This package contains Redis OSS and module extensions only.
+It does *not* contain RedisInsight, the developer desktop application.
 This package is best for production deployment and is intended to be a drop-in replacement (for example, if you're already deploying
 Redis OSS as a cache).

 * **Redis Stack (Desktop)**: This package contains everything a developer needs in a single bundle.
-This includes Redis OSS and module extensions along with the Redis Insight desktop application.
+This includes Redis OSS and module extensions along with the RedisInsight desktop application.
 If you want to create an application locally and explore how it interacts with Redis, this is the package for you.

-* **Redis Stack Insights**: This package ONLY contains RedisInsight, the developer desktop application.
-If you've used Redis Stack Server and you also want to use Redis Insight to explore your Redis data, select this package.
+* **RedisInsight**: This package ONLY contains RedisInsight, the developer desktop application.
+If you've used Redis Stack Server and you also want to use RedisInsight to explore your Redis data, select this package.

 ## Getting started